brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 _Figure 3: After flooding reduction._

-Once again, in the above diagram, the reduction in flooding does not seem that dramatic and you might wonder whether it is worth the trouble.
+In the above diagram, the reduction in flooding does not seem that dramatic and you might wonder whether it is worth the trouble.
 But keep in mind that is mostly because our diagrams are simple and have only a few spine nodes.
 If we had many more spine nodes (as is the case in real networks) the savings would be much more apparent (but the diagrams would become unreadable).

+### Redundancy

 You will notice that in the above diagram, each super-spine still receives two copies of each TIE.
 Why did we do that?
 Wouldn't it be enough if each super-spine received only a single copy?